 We’ve also belatedly heard the news that Fair Oak’s Medium still cider beat all (but one) of the competition at CAMRA’s Beer on the Wye festival in July this year.

-Paul Haslam of CAMRA apologised for the news having travelled so slowly: but it finally came to light when CAMRA’s magazine, the Hereford Hopvine, reappeared this month after two years’ absence.
+Mark Haslam of CAMRA apologised for the news having travelled so slowly: but it finally came to light when CAMRA’s magazine, the Hereford Hopvine, reappeared this month after two years’ absence.

 More than 130 cider and perry makers took part in the festival; and Fair Oak came second in the cider category to Gwatkins of Abbey Dore.